Saturday, December 21, 2024

 As companies await the federal dollars, many larger semiconductor firms have opened their coffers to begin expansion.
 Intel, Taiwan Semiconductor Manufacturing Company and silicon carbide producer Wolfspeed have all hired workers and started construction despite not receiving any federal CHIPS Act funding.

-See also Major upgrade reportedly coming next year
+See also Apple Watch X reportedly coming next year with blood pressure tracking

 When asked if the largest chip contractor in the world even needed government funding, TSMC Arizona President Brian Harrison said, “It’s needed, and it will be used for the construction and the facilitation and outfitting with the equipment of these two factories.”